FIRST-fusion/ESTCombo/README.md

 1. Some of python scripts need numpy, please install it by `pip3 install numpy` manually.

+2. Go to `/workspace/General-tool/script_forDocker` and run `./distrib.sh`.
+This will distribute all auxiliary scripst using in VMEC to certain directories.

 2. In our study, we set the wall away 1.2 times plasma radius from the plasma, so to make sure you get consistent result, go to `/workspace/DCON/rundir/Linux/vac.in` and modify a=20 (default) to a=0.2.